osmbe/website/en/_posts/motm/2018-05-12-Tomoya_Muramoto.md

 I go hiking with OSM, especially Maps.me.
 Maps.me is also a good choice when I go abroad.
 However I use Google map mostly for daily use.
 I need better train/bus route navigation.

 ## Do you do anything else than mapping that is related to OpenStreetMap ?
-I’m an editor/translator of WeeklyOSM.
+I'm an editor/translator of WeeklyOSM.
 Many Japanese (including me) are poor at English, we need more information written in Japanese.

 ## To conclude, is there anything else you want to mention ?